microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 instance of the Module.
 This guarantees that when the Module's Method is called, the Module's internal data structures are ready to be used.
-It is the responsibility of the Module's author to make sure that as long as a valid Module handle is passed, the Method must operate gracefully.
+It is the responsibility of the Module's author to make sure that as long as a valid DMFMODULE is passed, the Method must operate gracefully.

 Note the separation of work between Modules and the Clients.
 This separation limits the number of code paths and eliminates dependencies